rnmapbox/maps/ios/install.md

 ## Use CocoaPods

 If you use already [CocoaPods](https://cocoapods.org/) in your react-native project, you can also add the react-native-mapbox-gl project to your Podfile.

 1. Run `npm install --save react-native-mapbox-gl`
-2. Add `pod 'RCTMapboxGL', :path => 'node_modules/react-native-mapbox-gl/ios'` to your `Podfile` file.
+2. Add `pod 'RCTMapboxGL', :path => 'node_modules/react-native-mapbox-gl/ios'`
+   to your `Podfile` file.
 (The path dependence on your Podfile location.)
 3. Open your Xcode project and ensure that the "Build Settings" parameter "Other linker flags" (`OTHER_LDFLAGS`) contains the CocoaPods generated linker options!
-   * If you have used `react-natve init` to setup your project you can just remove this paramter.
-Just select the line and press the delete (backspace) key.
+   * If you have used `react-natve init` to setup your project you can just remove this parameter.
+Just select the line and press the backspace key.
    * Alternative, if you setup your Xcode project yourself, ensure that the parent configuration was included with a `$(inherited)` variable.
 4. Install the new CocoaPods dependency with `pod install`.
    This command must not have output any warning. ;)